2.1.6. Streaming

 ../../../_images/redpitaya_main_page.png

-1. Set the app’s properties & click RUN
+1. Configure the stream properties & click RUN

 Example: streaming on ch1, 8-bit resolution, 5.208 MS/s into TDMS file format